-Ace director Shoaib Mansoor has come out Dua e Reem ‘Prayer of a Woman” on International Women’s Day.
-The song is a celebration of woman as well as an anthem to set the narrative right.
-Taking inspiration from Allama Iqbal’s poem Lab py Ati Hai Dua, the song’s underlying message is companionship and equality in relationship.
+Ace director Shoaib Mansoor has come out with Dua e Reem ‘Prayer of a Woman” on International Women’s Day.
+The song is a celebration of women as well as an anthem to set the narrative right.
+Taking inspiration from Allama Iqbal’s poem Lab Py Ati Hai Dua, the song’s underlying message is companionship and equality in relationships.

 The music video features Mahira Khan as a bride at her sangeet ceremony surrounded by women young and old.The ceremony begins with a group of singers who seemingly sing a prayer for the bride’s life ahead.
 Through the song the bride is being advised to compromise and stay dedicated to her marriage and husband no matter what.
 The lyrics go like

 “Never complain the looks or character of your husband”